 If I had a dollar for each time I was asked for Austin recommendations — specifically, for bachelorette parties — I’d have enough cash to buy a one-way ticket to Bali.
 But why would I do such a thing, when this town has so much going on all the time?
-At the moment it’s the ACL music festival, in two weeks it’ll be Formula One, then Fun Fun Fun Fest shortly thereafter, and so on.
-So with so many attractions and events, it’s no wonder visitors feel the need to reach out for suggestions — sure, Austin is pretty small and centralized, but it’s still so easy to feel overwhelmed by all it has to offer.
+We just wrapped SXSW, but in a few short months we’ll be talking ACL music festival, then Formula One, and so on.
+With so many attractions and events, it’s no wonder visitors feel the need to reach out for suggestions — sure, Austin is pretty small and centralized, but it’s still so easy to feel overwhelmed by all it has to offer.

 Which leads us to today’s post: a detailed guide to planning the best ever weekend bachelorette party in Austin.
 I don’t care how big your group is, what kind of bride you’re catering to, or where you’re visiting from, there’s something on this list for you.
 I’ve broken down where to stay, what to do, what to eat and where to drink, and within each of those categories, a ranking of the most inexpensive to the priciest options.
 Click through, take notes, and in the comments section feel free to add in your two cents!

 + Vacation Rentals.
 It’s hard to beat the convenience and affordability of a short term rental, and the market in Austin has a lot to offer.
 Pile a big group into this South Austin gem, enjoy the historic charm of this bold manor, or party on in this Downtown loft.

 + The Austin Motel boasts an unbeatable location.
 Its iconic (read: suggestive) neon sign, retro interiors and kidney-shaped swimming pool make it clear you’ve landed yourself at an Austin institution, and best of all, the nightly rate is a total steal.

 Also check out: Firehouse Lounge & Hostel